rabbitmq/rabbitmq-website/tutorials/tutorial-five-java.md

 java -cp $CP ReceiveLogsTopic "#"
 ```

-To receive all logs from the facility "`kern`":
+To receive all logs from the facility `kern`:

 ```bash
 java -cp $CP ReceiveLogsTopic "kern.*"
 ```

-Or if you want to hear only about "`critical`" logs:
+Or if you want to hear only about `critical` logs:

 ```bash
 java -cp $CP ReceiveLogsTopic "*.critical"